diversenok/NtUtilsLibrary/Readme.md

 Handles use the **IHandle** type (see [DelphiUtils.AutoObjects](./DelphiUtils.AutoObjects.pas)), which follows the logic discussed above, so they do not require explicit closing.
 You can also find some aliases for IHandle (IScmHandle, ISamHandle, ILsaHandle, etc.), which are available merely for the sake of code readability.

-If you ever need to capture a raw handle value into an IHandle, you need a class that implements this interface plus knows how to release the underlying resource.
+If you ever need to take ownership of a handle value into an IHandle, you need a class that implements this interface plus knows how to release the underlying resource.
 For example, [NtUtils.Objects](./NtUtils.Objects.pas) defines such class for kernel objects that require calling `NtClose`.
 It also attaches a helper method to `Auto`, allowing capturing kernel handles by value via `Auto.CaptureHandle(...)`.
+To create a non-owning IHandle, use `Auto.RefHandle(...)`.

 ## Naming Convention